-The premium credit for patients who have inpatient stays in network hospitals similarly would present a low risk of fraud or abuse.
-With respect to the anti-kickback statute, the factors stated in the preceding paragraph would apply equally to the premium credit.
-However, the premium credit would also implicate the prohibition on inducements to beneficiaries.
-Unlike inducements to enroll generally in an insurance plan, which do not implicate the prohibition, see 65 Fed.
+The premium credit also would implicate the prohibition on inducements to beneficiaries.
+Unlike incentives to enroll in an insurance plan, which do not implicate the prohibition, see 65 Fed.
 Reg.
-24400, 24407 (April 26, 2000), the premium credit in this instance would be premised on a patient choosing a particular provider from a broader group of eligible providers.
-Such inducements come within the prohibition.
+24,000, 24,407 (Apr.
+26, 2000), the premium credits under the Proposed Arrangement would be offered to induce the policyholders to select a particular provider

+(i.e., a Network Hospital) from a broader group of eligible providers.
+Such inducements fall within the prohibition.
 Id.

-However, there is a statutory exception for differentials in coinsurance and deductible amounts as part of a benefit plan design, if the differential has been properly disclosed to affected parties and otherwise meets any requirements of corresponding regulations.
-See section 1128A(a)(6)(C).
+The definition of remuneration for purposes of section 1128A(a)(5) of the Act includes an exception for differentials in coinsurance and deductible amounts as part of a benefit plan design, as long as the differentials are properly disclosed to affected parties and meet certain other applicable requirements.
+See Section 1128A(i)(6)(C) of the Act.
 This exception permits benefit plan designs under which plan enrollees pay different cost-sharing amounts depending on whether, for example, they use network or non-network providers.
-While the premium credit is not technically a differential in a coinsurance or deductible amount, it would have substantially the same purpose and effect.
+Although the premium credit is not technically a differential in a coinsurance or deductible amount, it would have substantially the same purpose and effect as such a differential.
+We therefore conclude that the premium credit would present a low risk of fraud or abuse.

-Finally, the Proposed Arrangement as a whole has the potential to lower Medigap costs for the Requestors' policyholders who select network hospitals (without increasing costs for those who do not).
-Moreover, because savings realized from the Proposed

-Arrangement would be reported to state insurance rate-setting regulators, the Proposed Arrangement has the potential to lower costs for all policyholders.
+Finally, the Proposed Arrangement has the potential to lower Medigap costs for the Requestor's policyholders who select Network Hospitals, without increasing costs to those who do not.
+Moreover, because savings realized from the Proposed Arrangement would be reported to state insurance rate-setting regulators, the Proposed Arrangement has the potential to lower costs for all policyholders.

-Based on the totality of facts and circumstances, and given the low risk of fraud or abuse and the potential for significant savings for beneficiaries, we would not impose administrative sanctions on the Requestors under the anti-kickback statute or the prohibition on inducements to beneficiaries in connection with the Proposed Arrangement.
+Based on the totality of the facts and circumstances, and given the low risk of fraud or abuse and the potential for savings for beneficiaries, we would not impose administrative sanctions on the Requestor under the anti-kickback statute or the prohibition on inducements to beneficiaries in connection with the Proposed Arrangement.

-We note, however, that our opinion relates only to the application of the anti-kickback statute and the CMP.
-We have no authority and do not express any opinion as to whether the Proposed Arrangement complies with other Federal laws and regulations, including those administered by the Centers for Medicare & Medicaid Services, or with any state laws, including state insurance laws.
+We note, however, that our opinion relates only to the application of the anti-kickback statute and the prohibition on inducements to beneficiaries.
+We have no authority and do not express any opinion as to whether the Proposed Arrangement complies with other Federal laws and regulations, including those administered by the Centers for Medicare & Medicaid Services, or with any State laws, including State insurance laws.